fbpx

 It’s also important to remember that too much sun can damage hydrangeas, so you should avoid placing them directly under intense midday or harsh afternoon sun during summer months when temperatures tend to be higher than usual.
 Instead, try finding a spot where the plant will receive morning and late afternoon sun but won’t be exposed to hot midday rays.
 This will help ensure your hydrangea stays healthy while still getting enough light exposure throughout the day for vibrant blooms come springtime.

-Light blue hydrangea shrub
+light blue hydrangea shrub

 FAQs about making hydrangeas turn blue